sxiii/top-websites-os/README.md

 * Current version includes list of top-30 Norwegian websites as demo for scan.

 # Features wanted
-* Getting visitors count automatically and for free for exact same websites (e.g., results parsed from similarweb or something)
+* Getting visitors count automatically and for free for exact same websites (e.g., results parsed from similarweb)
 * Maybe using other fingerprinting methods as additional or basic method (from Kali toolkit?...)